MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install.md

 [!INCLUDE[appliesto-2013-2016-2019-xxx-md](../includes/appliesto-2013-2016-2019-xxx-md.md)]

 The following articles include information about how to prepare for installation, step-by-step installation instructions, post-installation configuration steps, and upgrade information.
-Two sections are listed, one for SharePoint Servers 2016 and 2019 which describes MinRole and its configuration, and the other is SharePoint Server 2013.
+Three sections are listed, one for SharePoint Subscription edition, one for SharePoint Servers 2016 and 2019 which describes MinRole and its configuration, and the other is SharePoint Server 2013.

 ## Articles about SharePoint Subscription edition